balmorelcommunity/Plotting/re-profiles/README.md

 - every 24th term is highlighted to indicate the length of one day.

 ## Installation
-- In order to avoid trouble shooting, install the requirements.yml file with all necessary packages and its dependencies using anaconda.
+- In order to avoid trouble shooting, install the requirements.yml file with anaconda.
 - To open, edit and execute the script
 	1. open the anaconda promt from the windows start menu: type `anaconda prompt`
 	2. activate the plotting environment: type `conda activate plotting`